project-akri/akri/docs/prometheus.md

     ```sh
     kubectl get service/prometheus-grafana  --namespace=monitoring --output=jsonpath='{.spec.ports[?(@.name=="service")].nodePort}' && echo
     ```
 1. SSH port forwarding can be used to access Grafana.
-Open a new terminal enter your ssh command to access the machine running Akri and Prometheus followed by the port forwarding request.
+Open a new terminal, and enter your ssh command to access the machine running Akri and Prometheus followed by the port forwarding request.
 The following command will use port 50000 on the host.
 Feel free to change it if it is not available.
 Be sure to replace `<Grafana Service port>` with the port number outputted in the previous step.
     ```sh
     ssh someuser@<IP address> -L 50000:localhost:<Grafana Service port>
     ```
 1. Navigate to `http://localhost:50000/` and enter Grafana's default username `admin` and password `prom-operator`.
+   Once logged in, the username and password can be changed in account settings.
 Now, you can create a Dashboard to display the Akri metrics.

 ## Akri's currently exposed metrics